rehierl/node-tree-outliner/2-0-core-design/5-0-subsection.md

 * `(V subset-of W) := ((v in W) for any (v in V))`
 * `(s subsection-of p) := (s subset-of p)`

-That is, because a section still counts as a set of nodes.
+That is because a section still counts as a set of nodes.
 In addition to that, all content nodes of an inner section are also content nodes of its parent section.

 Note that, the terms "inner section" and "subsection" are therefore synonymous.
 Both terms however are still considered to be independent of any hierarchy.
-That is, because both are defined with regards to two related sections.
+That is because both are defined with regards to two related sections.
 In addition to that, the term "parent section" may still refer to one of multiple different open presequent sections.

 **CLARIFICATION**
 An inner section (or subsection) is a subsequence to all of its parent sections.

-That is, because any section still counts as a subsequence of the tree's node sequence.
+That is because any section still counts as a subsequence of the tree's node sequence.
 In addition to that, all content nodes of a subsection also belong to its parent section.

 **CLARIFICATION**
 The intersection of a subsection with its parent section always is identical to the subsection itself.
-That is, because all content nodes of a subsection also belong to its parent section (hint: focus on the content nodes).
+That is because all content nodes of a subsection also belong to its parent section (hint: focus on the content nodes).

 * `(A & B), (A and B) := { x : (x in A) and (x in B) }`